-To minimize traffic on the network, you retrieve the whole state of a resource from the server, make modifications to the state of the resource locally, and then upload it back to the server in one network transaction.
+To minimize traffic on the network, retrieve the whole state of a resource from the server.
+Make modifications to the state of the resource locally.
+Then upload it back to the server in one network transaction.

 Note: Local operations on a resource (changing its properties) do not affect its state on the server until the state of the object is explicitly uploaded.

 NITRO APIs are synchronous in nature.
-This means that the client application waits for a response from the NITRO web service before executing another NITRO API.
+That is, the client application waits for a response from the NITRO web service before running another NITRO API.